crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ## Introduction

 The CrewTimer Video Review module provides the ability to process finish line recordings in a format created by CrewTimer Recorder or RiaB Camera.
-These recordings combine video and timestamps for accurate evaluation of the finishes.
+These recordings combine video and timestamps for accurate evaluation of the finish times.

-CrewTimer Video Review makes processing the results highly efficient by integrating "hints" from other CrewTimer stations into the Workflow.
+CrewTimer Video Review makes processing the results highly efficient by integrating "hints" from other CrewTimer stations into the workflow.

-It's strongly recommended to test the full suite of hardware, software and volunteers before your actual regatta.
-Although the overall process is not complicated, it's more involved then operating a clicker.
+It is strongly recommended to test the full suite of hardware, software, and volunteers before your actual regatta.
+Although the overall process is not complicated, it is more involved then operating a clicker or Add Split button on the CrewTimer Mobile App.

 ## Getting started

-You will need to download and installed the CrewTimer Video Review software from here (Windows, Mac).
+You will need to download and install the CrewTimer Video Review software from here (Windows, Mac).
 These links will always take you to the latest version available.
-It's recommended you update the software as part of the preparation for your regatta.
+It is recommended that you always update the software to the latest version as part of the preparation for your regatta.

-You can determine the current version you are running by clicking the three lines at the top right of your Connect window -> About.
+You can determine the current version you are running by clicking the three lines at the top right of the application window and selecting *About*.
 A window will show you the current version.

 ## Configuration

-There is a few setups steps to complete before you can process results.
+There are a few setups steps to complete before you can process results.
 You will need to complete these steps before each regatta.

-You will need the regattas **MobileID** and **MobilePIN** from the administration website.
+Firstly, you will need the regattas **MobileID** and **MobilePIN** from the CrewTimer admin website.

 ### Associating with the correct CrewTimer regatta

-If you are familiar with the CrewTimer phone app, this is going to be very familiar.
+If you are familiar with the CrewTimer Mobile App, this is going to be very familiar.

 Before you can complete the next steps, work with your CrewTimer regatta administrator to get the MobileID and MobilePIN.
 Also make sure that you have both **Finish** and **Finish2** "WAYPOINTS" setup in the regatta.
-This screenshot show what it would look like in the [CrewTimer Admin Portal](https://admin.crewtimer.com/):
+This screenshot shows what it would look like in the [CrewTimer Admin Portal](https://admin.crewtimer.com/):

 ![image-20240602182404056](assets/image-20240602182404056.png)

-CrewTimer Video Review works in the same way as any other timing station.
-But using the **Finish** and **Finish2** names provides some additional functionality for review in the admin portal.
+CrewTimer Video Review works the same way as any other timing station.
+Using both **Finish** and **Finish2** names provides some additional functionality for review in the admin portal.

 If you are confident about your video setup, it's recommended that the video system is your primary (most accurate) source of timing.